A. Definition Of Psychology Of Communication

 The term model of a hypodermic needle in mass communication is defined as the mass media to effect a strong, direct, purposeful, and soon.
 Effect immediately and directly in line with the understanding Stimulus-response known since research in psychology in the 1930s.

-Model syringe is essentially a stream of one stage (one-step flow), ie the mass media directly to the audience as a mass audiance.
-This model assumes the mass media direct, fast, and has a powerful effect on mass audiance.
+The model syringe is essentially a stream of one stage (one-step flow), ie the mass media directly to the audience as a mass audience.
+This model assumes the mass media direct, fast, and has a powerful effect on the mass audiences.
 The mass media is commensurate with the theory of Stimulus-Response (S-R) mechanistic and often used in psychology research between 1930 and 1940.
-The S-R theory teaches, each stimulus will produce a response spontaneously and automatically as a reflex.
+The S-R theory teaches each stimulus will produce a response spontaneously and automatically as a reflex.
 As if our hands exposed to sparks (S) then spontaneously, automatically and reflective of our hands we will flounce (R) as a response in the form of dodge move.
-Responses in this example is very mechanistic and automatic, without waiting for orders from the brain.
+Responses in this example are very mechanistic and automatic, without waiting for orders from the brain.